• Skip to primary navigation

 This quinoa pizza casserole is the perfect healthy side dish if you love pizza!
 With all the flavors you love, plus topped with cheese (and your other favorite pizza toppings) everyone will love this!
 Gluten-free with a vegan option.

-You could probably make this whole thing in the pot and serve it right away, without baking.
+You could probably make this whole thing in the pot and serve it right away without baking.
 But quinoa does something kind of awesome when you bake it.

-The edges get crispy, the top gets golden and crunchy.
+The edges get crispy, and the top gets golden and crunchy.
 And it just turns out plain delicious.

-I guess technically this would be a side dish.
+I guess, technically, this would be a side dish.
 But I just ate one of these for lunch the day I made them.

-Maybe next time I’ll chop up some veggies that we usually get on pizza.
+Maybe next time, I’ll chop up some veggies that we usually get on pizza.
 Perhaps some bell peppers, more onions or maybe even some spinach and mix it in to make it a little more veggie-full.

 Other than that, I totally recommend this as a meal.